geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-26/meeting-transcript.md

 Next.
 So I'm going to go ahead and do some assembly stuff.

 ##### **Geohot** [[00:13:26](https://www.youtube.com/watch?v=IAbOilYNLdc&t=806)]
 Yeah, so I got the emulator finally works.
 The speed is decent.
 If you see, I have a pull request to set Python remu to 1 as the default.
 And I mean, the emulator was great because I found every last little bug.
 I mean, OK, there's probably still way more bugs.
 But because it's all tightly integrated, because the DSL and the instruction stuff is all tightly integrated with it, I can do it with the emulator.
 If there's bugs in one thing, it's easy to find them.
 So yeah, I have the emulator working for pretty much everything.
 I think it has more support than remu for re-instructions.
 It's mostly working on RDNA 4 as well.
 CDNA is weirder, always.
 The CDNA-SQGD stuff is weirder, too.
 Yeah.
 So I think that's it.
 Yeah, we're on track for what I said in my sprinkles.
 I'm going to spend most of the week just cleaning up the cloud-generated code, which I don't know.
 Again, I have mixed thoughts on it.
 This is the first time I really tried to aggressively use it for stuff.
-Everything tiny grad, I ended up doing it by hand.
+Everything tinygrad, I ended up doing it by hand.
 But it is good when I have a test suite, just getting it to pass.
 And I have a great test suite, too, in extra AMD assembly test hardware, which tests all these weird edge cases of RDNA 3.
 So yeah.
 I think I'm just going to clean that up this week, get that merged.
 I'll at least have RDNA 4 support in the emulator.
 I have RDNA 4 support for sqgt, mostly.

 ##### **Geohot** [[00:15:19](https://www.youtube.com/watch?v=IAbOilYNLdc&t=919)]
 So yeah, I think it's going pretty well.
 Hopefully, the rest of the day is going to be good.
 I think the DSL is fun to program in.
 Oh, I'm reading the.
 I think it's a little unergonomic to do labels and stuff.